 The most popular way to explore Baños’ waterfall route is to hire a bicycle.
 By doing this, you can stop at as many or as few waterfalls as you like, with the freedom to move on quickly or stay for a while.

 The cycling route is approximately 16 km one-way from Baños to the return transport at Cascada Pailon del Diablo.
-Although, the last couple of waterfalls are further than this and do require you to cycle back on yourself to catch a ride back to Baños.
+However, the last couple of waterfalls are further than this and do require you to cycle back on yourself to catch a ride back to Baños Ecuador.

 Other ways to explore the Waterfall Route from Baños